HELLO BEAUTIFUL ♥

 17th of May is the National Day of beautiful Norway.

-I love kransekake it is my favorit cookie, this recipe is inherited from my aunt in Norway and she inherited from her sister, it has been in the family forever.
+I love kransekake it is my favorite cookie, this recipe is inherited from my aunt in Norway and she inherited from her sister, it has been in the family forever.

-It is a little different the way you make these then my other recipe, because this one is made the old fashion way, by using a nut grater to get grounded almonds, the result is more chewy and crunchy almond cookies, also for this recipe, you need to let the dough rest overnight.
+It is a little different the way you make these than my other recipe because this one is made the old fashion way, by using a nut grater to get grounded almonds, the result is more chewy and crunchy almond cookies, also for this recipe, you need to let the dough rest overnight.

 Sounds simple right, watch the video below to see how to make these cookies.